 Chinese data raised concerns about the global economic outlook.

 Gold dragged other metals lower as its price plunged to a

 more than two-year low.
 Brent crude fell towards $100 a barrel,

-while on Wall Street stocks dropped more than 2 percent for the
+while Wall Street stocks were down more than 1 percent.

-sessions gold has fallen over 13 percent, for the worst two days
+sessions gold has fallen over 12 percent, making for the worst

-Strategists have cited various reasons for gold's slump,
+Strategists have cited various reasons for gold's decline,

-including plans by Cyprus to sell excess gold reserves and
+including plans from Cyprus to sell excess gold reserves and the

 China's recovery unexpectedly stumbled in the first three